 - You must attend the Māori or Pasifika New Students’ Orientation.

 - You must participate in a faculty mentoring programme for Māori and Pasifika students.

 Applications from students with disabilities who achieve University Entrance but do not achieve the GES will be assessed on a case-by-case basis.

 Application key dates

-For course advice or to find out more about your 2017 study options, contact the Student Recruitment and Orientation team or phone 0800 VICTORIA (842 867).
+For course advice or to find out more about your study options, email the Student Recruitment and Orientation team or phone 0800 VICTORIA (842 867).